puppetlabs/puppet-docs/source/guides/reporting.markdown

 ## Setting Up Reporting

-By default, the client does not send reports, and the server only is only configured to store reports, which just stores recieved YAML-formatted report in the reportdir.
+By default, the client does not send reports, and the server only is only configured to store reports, which just stores received YAML-formatted report in the reportdir.

 Clients default to sending reports to the same server they get